-A sports fan himself, exercise has always been a big part of Dr. Steingraber’s life.
-An avid triathlete, Dr. Steingraber has finished triathlons at various distances, including the half ironman distance and training for a full ironman distance.
-Dr. Steingraber also enjoys spending free time with his wife and two children.
+Exercise always has been a big part of Dr. Steingraber’s life.
+An avid triathlete, Dr. Steingraber has finished triathlons at various distances.
+Dr. Steingraber also enjoys spending his free time with his wife and two children.